The0Marlinator/Advent-Of-Code/README.md

 It should also take a boolean if it can print to ouptut.
 This is just pushed to the super (Day) class which provides the method PrintToOutput(String) which provides easy printing of strings.

+There is an example solution for 2023-10 in the solutions mdoule

 ```java
 @Solution(year = 2023, day = 9)
 public class Solution202309 extends AOCSolution {